smltr/notimerun/README.md

-# notime.run
+# findservers.net

 A fast, Steam-like server browser for Counter-Strike 2 community servers.
+My hope is that a no-nonsense, ad-free tool like this will help the custom server community grow.

 ## Current Features